Skip to content

 EMAIL

-Dr. Teh Lin is an Associate Professor of Radiation Oncology at Fox Chase Cancer Center and a Fellow of the American Association of Physicists in Medicine (AAPM).
-With nearly two decades of experience in medical physics, she specializes in radiation treatment planning, medical imaging, and the development of advanced scanning and imaging technologies to improve cancer care.
+Dr. Teh Lin is an Associate Professor of Radiation Oncology at Fox Chase Cancer Center, Temple University, and a Fellow of the American Association of Physicists in Medicine (AAPM).
+With nearly two decades of experience in medical physics, Dr. Lin specializes in radiation treatment planning, medical imaging, and advanced imaging system development aimed at improving cancer diagnosis and therapy.

-Beyond her work at Fox Chase, Dr. Lin is actively involved in professional organizations including AAPM, the American Society for Radiation Oncology (ASTRO), and the International Organization for Medical Physics (IOMP).
-She serves on the editorial board of the Journal of Cancer Research and Cellular Therapeutics and is a reviewer for several leading journals in medical physics and radiation oncology.
+Dr. Lin is an active member of AAPM, the American Society for Radiation Oncology (ASTRO), and the International Organization for Medical Physics (IOMP).
+She also serves on the editorial board of the Journal of Cancer Research and Cellular Therapeutics and is a peer reviewer for several leading journals in medical physics and radiation oncology.

 Key Areas of Expertise: